NethServer/nethsecurity-docs/hotspot.rst

 ------

 This section shows all users connected to the system, distinguishing those who have authenticated from those who have simply received an IP address, it provides further information such as MAC address, traffic carried out and so on.
-More detailed information is available in the centralized manager.
+More detailed informations are available in the Hotspot manager.

 Settings
 --------